dreadwrr/Recentchanges/README.md

 ./recentchanges reset <br>
 ./recentchanges query <br>
 </p><br>
-if encountering key issues or something else try recentchanges reset.
+if encountering gpg key issues or some other problem try recentchanges reset.
 Which can be added to path from setup button <br><br>

 if python is installed. <br><br>
 If you dont have python installed there is a Windows setup version available <br>